Baota District: Post-Mao era

 Two city bus accidents happened in quick succession in November 1987, with one happening on the 22nd, and the other on the 24th.
 Combined, these accidents killed two and severely injured another person.

-Two unusual summer hail storms hit the city in the summer of 1988, one on June 27, and the other on August 25.
-Combined, these two storms caused 4.11 million RMB in damage.

 On January 3, 1989, a large oilfield was discovered in the town of Nanniwan, spanning an estimated area of 500 km2, and containing an estimated 50 million tons of petroleum.

 Approximately 5,000 students from the city's colleges, universities, and other schools held a street protest in Yan'an on May 18, 1989, as part of the 1989 Chinese protests.
 On June 15, the Municipal Party Committee discouraged the protest.

-General Secretary Jiang Zemin visited Yan'an in September 1989, Li Ruihuan visited Yan'an on April 16, 1990, and Premier Li Peng followed suit on November 20, 1990.

 A ceremony was held at Yan'an railway station on December 26, 1991, to inaugurate the Xi'an - Yan'an Railway.
 Passenger services on the line commenced on August 1 of the following year.

 A large-scale car crash along the Yan'an - Yichuan Highway (延宜公路 (Yán Yí Gōnglù)) in Nanniwan on November 21, 1992, killed 24 people, and injured another 9.

-50.92 km of electric lines were installed in Yan'an in May 1993.
-This connected 31 villages to the city's electric grid, and improved the rural electricity connection rate up to 94%.

 In October 1993, the Yan'an Jialing Bridge (延安嘉岭大桥 (Yán'ān Jiālǐng Dàqiáo)) was completed and opened to traffic.
 The bridge spans a length of 181.41 m, totals 12 m wide, and has sidewalks on both sides of the bridge's road.

 In November 1996, Yan'an was upgraded to a prefecture-level city, and what was previously Yan'an City was changed to Baota District.

 From the 1990s through the mid-2010s, Baota District continued to experience significant population growth.
 Much of the district's new growth occurred in its city center, although leapfrog development increased throughout the 2000s through the mid-2010s.